Bala1411/go_float_telecontrol/README.md

 3. **Close the Joint State Publisher GUI** before starting teleoperation.

 > Important: Teleoperation nodes also publish and subscribe to `/joint_states`.
-> Keeping the Joint State Publisher GUI open will cause conflicts.
+> Keeping the Joint State Publisher GUI open will cause conflicts.So close that before doing teleop.

 ---